1st edition: 10-June-2025

 1- This schedule may change if students struggle or are interested in a slightly different direction, or for similar reasons.
 If changes are significant, we will attempt to notify students in advance.

-2- Lessons will be adapted around holiday breaks when applicable.
+2- Meetings with instructors and assignment corrections will be adapted around holiday breaks when applicable.

-On the other hand, if Maru Exposito cancels the program due to unforeseen circumstances, the student’s payment will be refunded.
+3- If Maru Exposito cancels the program due to unforeseen circumstances, the student’s payment will be refunded for the underperformed part of the program.